Abraham Frères

 Völkel, Solingen.
 October 1916

 Two packages from Völkel, from Solingen, Germany.
-All three cards were sent on October 5, 1916, suggesting that large shipments were broken down into multiple packages of 5kg each.
+Both cards were sent on October 5, 1916, suggesting that shipments were broken down into multiple packages of 5kg each.

-Product line unknown.
-Solingen was renowned for the manufacturing of knives, scissors and razors, so these packages were likely for one such product, most probably razor blades, which was one product Abraham Frères imported.
+Solingen was renowned for the manufacturing of knives, scissors and razors, so these packages may have been for one such product, possibly razor blades, which was one product Abraham Frères were known to have imported.

 Parcel Card from Völkel.
 October 5, 1916.